GothicAtari/Intro-To-Operating-Systems/README.md

 ## Description

 ### - The attached files are here to provide examples of C++ fundamentals that were taught during my Operating System course.
-They aren't advanced, but provide a basis for the more advanced programs that could be made with the language.
+They are simple, but provide a basis for the more advanced programs that could be made with the language.